-5. All overhead beams and angles must be structurally strong enough to support the weight of the hood.
+5. All overhead beams and angles must be of sufficient structural strength to support the weight of the hood.
 It may be necessary to reinforce the existing structural beams.
 Refer to the project spec drawing for hood weight(s).

 6. Confirm that there is adequate room available to install the hood and all ductwork to provide proper clearances from combustible material.